The Dynamo and Dash Experience

 Game Day with the Dynamo

-Seas of orange-clad fans flood downtown’s East End from March to October for the electric atmosphere at PNC Stadium.
+Seas of orange-clad fans flood downtown’s East End from March to October for the electric atmosphere at Shell Energy Stadium.
 The two-time MLS Cup champion (2006 and 2007) Houston Dynamo have been thrilling soccer fans since 2006.
 The team played its home games at UH’s Robertson Stadium before moving downtown in 2012.
 The stadium is central to the trendy EaDo district for plenty of entertainment and dining option before and after games.

 Best in the West

 The Dynamo have had 7 winning seasons since their inaugural 2006 season.
 Regardless of the outcome of the game, they are known for their energetic performances and comeback wins.
 The Dynamo remain fierce rivals with Sporting Kansas City and in-state opposition FC Dallas (Texas Derby).
 There is no struggle to fill seats at home game as attendance averages at over 20,000 of 22,039 seating capacity.
 Pro tip: Avoid expensive parking and crowds by using free street parking in the streets south of the stadium.

 Some of the loudest, most enthusiastic fans support the Dynamo at every home game.
 The Texian Army occupies a special section just behind the south goal.
 La Bateria, Brickwall Firm and El Batallón supporter groups also add to the atmosphere.
 Throughout the game, the rambunctious groups provides custom chants, beating drums, soaring trumpet anthems, and other theatrics.
 Whenever the Dynamo score, an orange smoke screen is set off in the section with flags waving and music playing.
 Half the fun of the game is watching the supporter groups react to the excitement of the game!
 Membership is open for the fan-driven sections.
 The Texian Army hosts an independently organized tailgate party in Lot C of the parking lot before every game.